Shoheicode/dismech-rods-python/README.md

 If attempting this on Windows, note that currently the modeling software only works with very specific drivers.
 The implementation currently works with older windows drivers.

+One of the implentations that this currently works for is:
+Windows Driver: 10.0.22621.1

 - **macOS**: Because this uses the MKL, it's not certain to run on Apple silicone.
 - **macOS**: If you're running a mac, it's highly recommended you use a package manager like [MacPorts](https://www.macports.org/install.php) or [homebrew](https://brew.sh/).
 Instructions below are for MacPorts.
 - **Note**: Some of these packages are installed to the system library for convenience.
 You may want to install locally to e.g., `~/.local` to avoid conflicts with system libraries.
 Add the `cmake` flag: `-D CMAKE_INSTALL_PREFIX=~/.local`.
 Then `sudo` is not required to install.
 You'll need to ensure subsequent builds know where to find the build libraries.